Find Grad Schools

 55 Yearly Graduations

 Academy of Art University is the 6th most popular school in the nation for students seeking a master's degree in fine arts.
 Each year, around 8,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $27,024 per year, while in-state graduate students, on average, pay $30,696 per year.
+The average in-state tuition for full-time undergraduates is $25,728 per year, while in-state graduate students, on average, pay $29,232 per year.
 During the most recent year for which we have data, 55 people received their master's degree in fine arts from Academy of Art University.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 79% were women.
-Academy of Art University fine arts graduates who receive their master's degree go on to jobs earning a median salary of $32,650.
+Of these students, 74% were women and 17% were members of underrepresented racial-ethnic groups.

 #7